Five Day FDP on Data Science

 Indian Institute of Information Technology Vadodara was established in 2013 under Public Private Partnership of Government of India, Government of Gujarat, Tata Consultancy Services, Gujarat State Fertilizer Company and Gujarat Energy Research and Management Institute.
 Further, the institute has been declared as an Institute of National Importance by an Act of Parliament.
 The major objective of its establishment is to set up a model of education which can produce best-in-class human resources in IT and harnessing the multidimensional facets of IT in various domains.

 In this course participants will learn data analytics techniques in order to analyze datasets and make statistically valid conclusions.
-It is expected that at the completion of the course, the participants will be able to (a) Prepare scripts in R for data analytics and understand the principles on which the statistics are derived (b) Apply descriptive analytics for extracting patterns and visualize the data (c) Apply the predictive analytics methods and use R for analysis and forecasting.
+It is expected that at the completion of the course, the participants will be able to (a) Prepare scripts in R and Python for data analytics and understand the principles on which the statistics are derived (b) Apply descriptive analytics for extracting patterns and visualize the data (c) Apply the predictive analytics methods and use R and Python for analysis and forecasting.

 The course contains hands-on laboratory sessions.
 Participants will be using R and Python for solving analytics tasks assigned in the laboratory session.
 The laboratory exercises will be designed to augment the theory sessions.
 Most of the exercises will be presented in the form of case studies.
 Participants will have a better learning experience if they carry their laptops.